 Building a Bug-Out Bag: Complete 72-Hour Emergency Kit Guide

 A bug-out bag is a pre-packed 72-hour emergency kit that you can grab and go when you need to evacuate.
-Whether it is a natural disaster, power grid failure, or wildfire, having 3 days of essential supplies ready eliminates the dangerous scramble to gather gear under pressure.
+From natural disasters to power grid failures and wildfires, having 3 days of essential supplies ready eliminates the dangerous scramble to gather gear under pressure.

 Why You Need a Bug-Out Bag